marchhq/march/CONTRIBUTING.md

 — Now wait for someone from core to remove #need approval label so that you don't end up doing something that is not validated yet or march does not need it.

   - **Our Process**:
-    - W genrally respond to a PR within 14 hours.
+    - We genrally respond to a PR within 14 hours.
     - We greatly value new feature ideas.
 To ensure consistency in the product's direction, they undergo review and approval.